You didn’t receive a retroactive QPIP adjustment? Read this:

 A feminist issue

-Although this QPIP issue isn’t necessarily a union responsibility, the APTS is the one union that has taken action to contest this discrimination.
+Although this QPIP issue isn’t necessarily a union responsibility, the APTS was the first union that has taken action to contest this discrimination.
 So far, it’s the only union to do so.The reason is simple: this is a feminist issue and the APTS is decidedly feminist!

 Despite more fathers taking paternity leave and the growing popularity of sharing parental leave, this paradigm shift is still on the timid side, and women are the ones taking almost 90% of all maternity and parental leave.
 This issue affects them – once again – the hardest.

 The conclusion we can draw is simple: we are dealing here with gender-based discrimination.
-By refusing to retroactively adjust benefits to take into account pay equity settlements and payments made when the collective agreement was renewed, the QPIP is perpetuating practices that disadvantage women.
+By refusing to retroactively adjust benefits to take into account payments made when the collective agreement was renewed, the QPIP is perpetuating practices that disadvantage women.

 Join with us to assert your rights and the rights of all women!